gighive/gighive/docs/README.md

 6. Install prerequisites using Ansible.
 If your target is virtualbox, set install_virtualbox=true in the below Ansible command.
 If your target is Azure, set install_virtualbox=false, but set the terraform and azure_cli options to true.
+The script will ask for your sudo password, so enter it in when prompted.
 ```bash
 ansible-playbook -i ansible/inventories/inventory_vbox_new_bootstrap.yml ansible/playbooks/install_controller.yml -e install_virtualbox=true -e install_terraform=false -e install_azure_cli=false --ask-become-pass
 ```